samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 5 /Marketing Analytics Case Study.md

+#### We have been asked to support the customer analytics team at DVD Rental Co who have been tasked with generating the necessary data points required to populate specific parts of this first-ever customer email campaign.

 ## Training objective
 - Case Study Introduction
 - Case Study Overview
 - Understanding the Data

 ## Step 1 Real campaign Analyst Project
 - WHO?  for who is this analysis being done